LiskArchive/lisk-legacy-docs/start/build-blockchain-app.md

 ## What is a blockchain application?

 Blockchain applications communicate within a network to agree upon which data is valid and therefore should be stored, or whether it should be rejected and bad actors potentially punished.

 The set of blockchain rules is already implemented by Lisk modules and libraries.
 By re-using them and implementing the well-designed [Lisk SDK Framework](../lisk-sdk/introduction.md), it's easy to compose new case-specific applications.

-For more information on use-cases visit Blockchain Business in [Lisk Academy](https://lisk.io/academy/blockchain-business/blockchain-in-business).
+For more information on blockchain use cases visit Blockchain Business in [Lisk Academy](https://lisk.io/academy/blockchain-business/blockchain-in-business).

-## How to build a blockchain application with the Lisk SDK
+## What is the Lisk SDK?

-The [Lisk SDK](../lisk-sdk/introduction.md) provides you with a development framework that enables developers to create their own custom blockchain applications with ease.
+The [Lisk SDK](../lisk-sdk/introduction.md) provides a development framework that enables developers to create their own custom blockchain applications with ease.

 __The Lisk SDK consists of the following tools:__